American Scouting overseas: Direct Service

-The Direct Service was a program service of the Scouting America/Boy Scouts of America's International Division, created in 1955 to make the Scouting program available to citizens of the United States and their dependents living in countries outside the jurisdiction of the Transatlantic Council (headquartered in Brussels, Belgium and serving American Scouts in Europe, Africa, the Middle East and parts of Asia), the Aloha Council (serving youth residing in much of the eastern and Central Pacific as well as Guam, American Samoa, and several Hawaiian islands) and the Far East Council (headquartered in Japan, serving several nations in Asia and the western Pacific.)
+The Direct Service was a program service of the Scouting America/Boy Scouts of America's International Division, created in 1955 to make the Scouting program available to citizens of the United States and their dependents living in countries outside the jurisdiction of the Transatlantic Council (headquartered in Brussels, Belgium and serving American Scouts in Europe, Africa, the Middle East and parts of Asia), the Aloha Council (serving youth residing in much of the eastern and Central Pacific as well as Guam, American Samoa, and several Hawaiian islands) and the Far East Council (headquartered in Japan, serving several nations in Asia and the western Pacific).

 The National Capital Area Council provides service and assistance to chartered units and individuals in North and South America.

 Direct Service, as a BSA local Council, no longer exists.
-In 2018, units and individuals registered in former Direct Service units were transferred to Transatlantic, Far East, or National Capital Area Council, depending on where they live or work.
-Records have been closed out and transferred to those three local Councils.
+In 2015, units and individuals registered in Direct Service Council units were transferred to Transatlantic, Far East, or National Capital Area Council, depending on where they live or work.
+The International Division of the National Council continued supporting the transition until 2018.
+Records have been closed out and transferred to those three local Councils now.